 Whenever a unit member is drawing upon the sick leave bank and, while doing so, they are entitled to accumulate sick leave as if they were actively working in accordance with the provisions of the foregoing paragraph (a), the amount of such sick leave that would otherwise accrue to such unit member shall accrue in its full amount to the sick leave bank.

 Personal Leave and Vacation Leave

 If a unit member who is drawing on the bank has unused personal leave before December 31, then the unit member’s absence is to be charged to their remaining personal leave rather than to the bank.
 The member shall not be required to be off the payroll for an additional 37.5 hours.
+The member shall not be required to be off the payroll for an additional 37.5 hours.

-If a librarian who is drawing on the bank has accrued four hundred eighty (480) hours of vacation leave and there is no agreement with the Vice President to accrue more than four hundred eighty (480) hours of vacation leave, then the librarian’s excess vacation credits are to be converted to sick leave.
+If a librarian who is drawing on the bank has accrued three hundred seventy-five (375) hours (the equivalent of fifty (50) days) four hundred eighty (480) hours of vacation leave and there is no agreement with the Vice President to accrue more than three hundred seventy-five (375) four hundred eighty (480) hours of vacation leave, then the librarian’s excess vacation credits are to be converted to sick leave.
 Such sick leave shall be credited to the bank.

 Any member of the bargaining unit who shall have ceased to be eligible to draw upon the sick leave bank in respect of any illness or injury shall be entitled to be accorded an unpaid leave of absence for up to two (2) years for such illness or injury.
+In such a case, the University may require the unit member to provide periodic updated medical documentation by a healthcare provider, which shall include a reasonable prognosis that the unit member is expected to return to work.

 Medical Examinations and Appeals

-The President may at any time, or upon the written request of the Chapter President shall, require that any member of the bargaining unit who has requested to utilize the sick leave bank for their personal illness is on leave of absence by reason of illness be examined by a physician chosen by the President; and any member of the bargaining unit who thereafter fails or declines to be so examined shall not be entitled to draw upon any accumulated sick leave or upon any sick leave bank for so long as they fail or declines to be so examined.
+The President may at any time, or upon the written request of the Chapter President shall, require that any member of the bargaining unit who is on a leave of absence by reason of illness has requested to utilize the sick leave bank for their personal illness is on leave of absence by reason of illness be examined by a physician chosen by the President; and any member of the bargaining unit who thereafter fails or declines to be so examined shall not be entitled to draw upon any accumulated sick leave or upon any sick leave bank for so long as they fail or decline to be so examined.
 The cost of any such examination shall be borne by the University.

 In the event that the physician conducting such examination thereafter certifies that the member of the bargaining unit in question is medically able to resume the performance of their duties, such member of the bargaining unit shall thereupon do so, and their entitlement to sick leave shall cease on the date they resume the performance of their duties or at the expiration of the fifth (5th) day following the date of the physician’s certification, whichever is sooner; provided that such entitlement shall not lapse during the pendency of any appeal from the physician’s certification.